-A new video series, ‘Beyond Zone 1’, commissioned by London City Airport for Londonist.com, the popular London news and events website, showcases the best of the six London boroughs on the doorstep of the airport.
+A new video series, ‘Beyond Zone 1’, commissioned by London City Airport for Londonist.com, the popular London news and events website, showcases the best of the eight London boroughs on the doorstep of the airport.

-The first of the six-part series, published today, focusses Greenwich, charting alternative places to visit in the Royal Borough, such as Severndroog Castle, the Fan Museum and NOW Gallery.
+The first of the eight-part series, published today, focusses Greenwich, charting alternative places to visit in the Royal Borough, such as Severndroog Castle, the Fan Museum and NOW Gallery.
 The series will also shine the spotlight on small to medium size businesses with a unique proposition, such as purveyors of handmade fudge, The Fudge Patch in Greenwich Market, and Streetfeast Woolwich, the indoor food and drink market which opened last year.

 The videos are designed to cater for both Londoners and the growing number of leisure passengers and international tourists that are using London City Airport to visit the city.
-The upcoming videos will focus on the boroughs of Newham, Barking and Dagenham, Redbridge, Havering, and Waltham Forest, which last week celebrated the start of its status as 2019’s London Borough of Culture.
+The upcoming videos will focus on the boroughs of Newham, Barking and Dagenham, Redbridge, Havering, Southwark, Tower Hamlets and Waltham Forest, which last week celebrated the start of its status as 2019’s London Borough of Culture.

 Deputy Mayor for Culture and the Creative Industries, Justine Simons said: